sffranke/bela/README.md

   -- Using the also the great Web GUI of Leukipp https://github.com/leukipp/OpenCatWeb to control the robot

-  -- Using the HC-06 Bluetooth RF Transceiver Serial Modul to control the robot via Smart Phone (voice and keyboard)
+  -- Using the HC-06 Bluetooth RF Transceiver Serial Module to control the robot via Smart Phone (voice and keyboard)

   -- In Progress: